Simon Webbe: 2008–2016: Blue reunion, Eurovision Song Contest and Television

 Since entering the music industry Webbe has extended his range of business ventures.
 His two most notable companies are Love 4 Music and Love 4 PR, both of which he co-runs with Jade Reuben.
 He managed the group VS who supported Blue on their tour.
 They were also signed to Innocent Records, the same label as Blue, and released three singles, "Love You Like Mad" (#7), "Call U Sexy" (#11) and "Make It Hot" (#29), plus an album, All Kinds of Trouble.
 The band has since broken up and member Marvin Humes went on to be part of boyband JLS.
 He also managed North London rapper MR BLARNY who was the only other act (after VS) to sign to Webbe's LOVE 4 Music label.
 Later Webbe managed American/British girlband L.A.D.E., whose video for their unreleased single "Shake It Off" featured Webbe and Blue bandmate Duncan James.
 In return the girls appeared in Blue's single "Bubblin'" with MR BLARNY also featuring on the remixes.
 The British rapper is still recording music releasing "YOUR BEST TIME" in 2013 (featuring LOLA) while the current professional music status of the girls is unknown.
 Also in 2004, Webbe was voted Company magazine's 62nd Sexiest Man Alive and appeared as a striker on Sky 1's The Match.

-In 2008, he participated in British reality television show, I'm a Celebrity...Get Me Out of Here!
-Which he finished in fifth place.
+In 2008, he participated in British reality television show, I'm a Celebrity...Get Me Out of Here! in which he finished in fifth place.
 On 28 April 2009, Blue announced that they had reformed and will return to the stage with a new album coming soon.
 Webbe featured on Ras Kwame's Spit TV rapping with fellow Manchester hip-hop artists Lyrican and Hoodman.